peterjhaine/math_614-spring_2026/README.md

 ### Figures
 Especially in the secion on toric geometry, there are a lot of hand-drawn figures in the lecture notes.
-Please include these in the typed notes by taking a screenshot, adding the `jpeg` (or whatever format) to the `figures` folder, and then using the code
+Please include these in the typed notes by taking a screenshot and saving it as a `pdf` (LaTeX has issues with `jpeg` and other formats), adding the `pdf` to the `figures` folder, and then using the code
 ```
   \begin{figure}[!h]
         \centering